gchq/Palisade-services/services-manager/README.md

 # Palisade Services Manager

-## Documentation

-The documentation for the latest release can be found [here](https://gchq.github.io/Palisade).

 ## Getting started

 The Palisade Services Manager is a configuration-driven process-spawner and REST-client with particular considerations to assist in managing multiple Palisade services running on local JVMs.